Omaha Bus and Van Accident Attorneys

 - Chartered buses for churches and local organizations

-The three main groups you can file a claim against are a:
+Public and private bus operators have different requirements for filing a claim.
+The three main groups you can file a claim against are:

-- Government Bus Company: All public buses are operated by a government agency, which can include a city, county, state, or national agency.
-If you were injured as a passenger, pedestrian, or another driver in a bus wreck, then you will need to file a government tort claim with the agency that operated the bus.
+- Government Bus Companies: Public buses are operated by a government agency, which may include a city, county, state, or national agency.
+If you were injured as a passenger, pedestrian, or another driver in a bus wreck, then you will need to file a government tort claim with the agency that operates the bus.

-- Private Bus Company: Private bus companies can include charter buses for local churches, tour companies, events, parties, weddings, and other private groups.
+- Private Bus Companies: Private bus companies may include charter buses for local churches, tour companies, events, parties, weddings, and other private groups.
 These claims follow the same rules as a standard car crash claim, which means filing a claim with the bus company’s commercial insurance.
-These policies are more extensive than standard auto insurance and can provide more compensation.
+These policies are more extensive than standard auto insurance and can provide greater compensation.
 You have four years from the date of a wreck to file a claim.

 - Other Drivers: If another driver collided with the bus you were on, you may be able to file a car crash claim with their insurance provider for compensation.
 The deadline is two years from the date of the wreck.

 Vans are useful vehicles for a variety of purposes.
 Businesses use them for deliveries.
 Church groups, sports teams, and musicians use them for traveling together to different events.
 Daycare centers use them to pick up and drop off children, and nursing homes use them to transport residents.
 Large families with kids and pets use vans to get around town.
 Although they are convenient and have more capacity than most passenger vehicles, vans come with risks.

 Fifteen passenger vans are taller and longer than cars and other passenger vehicles.
 The height and length make these vehicles more prone to rollover and more challenging to handle.
 Drivers may have trouble getting around corners, backing up, or performing some driving maneuvers, which increases the chance of accidents.